nichtich/se2skos/README.md

+This repository includes tags and tag descriptions from StackExchange sites converted to knowledge organization systems in SKOS format.

+# Tags in StackExchange

 [StackExchange](http://stackexchange.com) is a network of Questions & Answers websites.
 Questions in each website are collaboratively [indexed by social tagging in a set-model](http://arxiv.org/abs/cs/0701072) (each question is